Penzance Heliport

-Penzance Heliport is located 1.1 NM northeast of Penzance, Cornwall.
+Penzance Heliport is located 1 mi northeast of Penzance, Cornwall, England.
 The heliport hosts scheduled flights to the Isles of Scilly, with a connection to the railway network at Penzance railway station by a special bus service.

 Penzance Heliport has existed at two separate locations at different times.
 The newer heliport was built during 2018 and 2019 on the north side of Jelbert Way and the A30 and is the base for a helicopter service to the islands of Tresco and St Mary's.

 The original heliport, on the south side of Jelbert Way and a few hundred metres closer to Penzance, was opened in 1964, and operated for 48 years before closing in 2012.

 Original heliport (1964–2012)

 Services started on 1 May 1964 when British European Airways (BEA) Helicopters operated the first service between Penzance and the Isles of Scilly with a Sikorsky S-61.

 The original heliport was formally opened five months later on 1 September 1964 by Councillor Alfred Beckerleg, the Mayor of Penzance with the Lady Mayoress, and cost £88,000.
 This heliport had a single concrete landing pad, which was 30 × 30 m, adjacent to a 373 × 45 m grass strip, aligned 08/26.

 With the merger of BEA and BOAC to form British Airways in 1974 the helicopter division was renamed British Airways Helicopters.
 In 1986, the helicopter division was sold to Robert Maxwell's Maxwell Aviation and renamed British International Helicopters, who continued to operate the Penzance to Isles of Scilly route until it was withdrawn in 2012, forty-eight years after it was first scheduled.